• Skip to main content

 This results in undue optimism among industrialists and businessmen resulting in additional investments in different sectors of the economy.

-It puts pressure on the demand for a variable factor of production who are already fully employed, their priced increases at a higher spread.
+It puts pressure on the demand for a variable factor of production who are already fully employed, and their prices increase at a higher spread.

 The number of jobs exceeds the number of workers available in the market.
 The situation is called Overfull Employment.

-Profits touch new hight with rising profits.
+Profits touch new heights with rising profits.
 Businessman and industrialists increase their capital investments.
 This leads to an inflationary rise in prices.

-Prices are skyrocketing and there is an atmosphere of over-optimism round.
+Prices are skyrocketing and there is an atmosphere of over-optimism around.

 Factors of production become scared leading to a further rise in their prices.
 The cost calculations of businessmen and industrialists are adversely affected.